 Click the buy button, and once you receive confirmation of execution, you’ll own AAPL stock!
 When you’re ready to sell, click the sell button, and once your trade is confirmed, you’ll get out of the trade (hopefully with a profit).

 Apple's stock price relies heavily on product upgrades and innovation, with a lot of share price volatility around new product releases.
-Watch for product release and earnings announcements for the best volatility and opportunity to trade the stock.
+Watch for product releases and earnings announcements for the best volatility and opportunity to trade the stock.

 Disclaimer: We put our customer’s needs first.
 The views expressed in this article are those of the writer’s alone and do not constitute financial advice.
 Advertisers cannot influence editorial content.
 However, Finty and/or the writer may have a financial interest in the companies mentioned.
 Finty is committed to providing factual, honest, and accurate information that is compliant with governing laws and regulations.
 Do your own due diligence and seek professional advice before deciding to invest in one of the products mentioned.
 For more information, see Finty’s editorial guidelines and terms and conditions.